Aitia-IIOT/ah5-docs-java-spring/docs/api/consumerauthorization/authorization-generic-http.md

 }
 ```

-The service operation **responds** with the status code `201` if the policy instance entity was created.
-The response also contains a
+The service operation **responds** with 200 if called successfully and the policy instance is already existing or 201 if the entity was newly created.
+The response also contains an
 [AuthorizationResponse](../data-models/authorization-policy-response.md) JSON encoded body.

 ```